GIScience/gis-training-resource-center/content/Module_1/en_qgis_interface_ex_alt.md

 Download the data (zip-file: 83.23 KB) and save it on your PC.
 Create a local folder and save the above data there. (.zip folders must be unzipped beforehand.)

-- Sierra Leone Border (Polygon/Lines) GeoPacked
+- Sierra Leone Border (Polygon/Lines) GeoPackage

 - Sierra Leone national borders (Polygon/lines)

 - Sierra Leone provinces (Lines)

 - Sierra Leone health (Points)

 - Sierra Leone airports (CSV)

 ### Tasks:

 1. Open QGIS and familiarise yourself with the user interface.

 2. Open the above files in QGIS.
 Load the vector layers into your program.
-Load the CSV file via "Add delimited text".
+Load the CSV file via `Add delimited text`.

 ![QGIS_User_Interface](/fig/en_airports_text_layer.png)
 Airport Text Layer